Hi, I’m Jonathan!

 His leadership acted as a catalyst in my life.
 I spent most of my 20s in undergraduate (Central Washington University) and graduate degree (Seattle University) programs learning about aviation, business, leadership, economics, and public administration.

 While I had a few great experiences with exceptional leaders and mentors in my 20s, I had many more experiences with leaders who fell short.
-In financial terms, these leaders “shorted” leadership rather than choosing to invest in the long-term.

 What I learned in my 20s is that leadership can be used as a tool of harm, or it can be used to ignite growth in the very people who make up the organization.